Sophie Sosnowski

 Sophie Wentz Sosnowski (April 23, 1809 – July 17, 1899) was an American educator who founded schools in the 19th century for the education of young women.
 "The Home School" that she established in Athens, Georgia, became particularly well known in the South.
-Her fortitude during the Union occupation of Columbia, South Carolina, saved the buildings of the Barhamville Institute from the widespread fires.
-"Added to unusual natural artistic and musical gifts ... her lofty character, pure ideals, abhorrence of the insincere and the false, made her a person whose impress upon young people was above the price of rubies."
+She contributed to the saving of the buildings of the Barhamville Institute from the widespread fires during the Union occupation of Columbia, South Carolina.

 Early life

 Sophie Wentz Sosnowski was born (as Sophia Marie Wentz) on April 23, 1810 in Karlsruhe within the Grand Duchy of Baden.
 (Note: Sosnowski's first name sometimes appears in the references as Sophia rather than Sophie.
 The same is true for her daughter Sophie Augusta.
 Some sources give her birthplace as Pforzheim, about 20 miles from Karlsruhe.)
 Sosnowski's father Christian Wentz served as Court Physician to the Grand Duke and her mother Augusta Oehlenheinz was a lady-in-waiting to the Grand Duke's spouse.
 While growing up in that favored environment, Sosnowski received a good education, especially in foreign languages and music.

 In 1833 Sophie married a wounded Polish officer named Josef Stanislaus Sosnowski at Strasbourg Cathedral.
 He was one of a group of 6,000 officers exiled after the failed Polish Revolt of 1831 against the Russian empire.
 Josef was the grandson of Józef Sylwester Sosnowski, the Grand Hetman of Sosnowica.

 The couple emigrated to Erie, Pennsylvania, where Josef speculated unsuccessfully in real estate and lost the family assets in the Panic of 1837.
 (Note: The Sosnowski family lost $60,000 when the St. Louis Savings Bank failed.)
 Josef died in 1845, leaving Sophie with three surviving children: Sophie (a.k.a.
 Sophia) Augusta, Caroline (a.k.a.
 Callie or Kallie) and Julius Christian.